mohammadaharian/echarge-configurator/README.md

 ```html
 <iframe src="https://echarge-configurator.github.deltaco.eu/"></iframe>
 ```
-This will initialize the configurator will all default settings.
-Including the DELTACO A Nordic Brand logo, product links to deltaco.se and the default theme colors.
+This will initialize the configurator with all default settings.
+Including the *DELTACO A Nordic Brand* logo, product links to deltaco.se and the default theme colors.

 ### Filtered configurator

 You can also provide your own list of cables.
 This is useful if you wish to link to your own webshop from the configurator, remove products not in your assortment; or even change cable metadata (such as title and thumbnail).

-Each cable is defined as an object, and the list of all available cables are fetched by the configurator as a JSON file (see [`cables.json`](https://github.com/Deltaco-AB/echarge-configurator/blob/master/cables.json))
+Each cable is defined as an object, the list of all available cables are fetched by the configurator as a JSON file (see [`cables.json`](https://github.com/Deltaco-AB/echarge-configurator/blob/master/cables.json))

 ```json
 "EV-3207": {